School Transition Strategies

 - Plan for a treat after the first day of school.

-You might think ahead about talking to the teacher in the spring next year about what transition activities you could start then for the following year.
+You might also think ahead and talk to their teacher for the following year about what transition activities you could start then for the following year.
 Having a plan spread out over a longer time will make it easier on your child and take some of the pressure off you.

 Have questions?
 Need more information?

-Special thanks to the mothers on Facebook who contributed ideas to this article.
+Special thanks to the parents on Facebook who contributed ideas to this article.